 The Society is not clear how the buildings will be serviced by delivery and other vehicles.
-There is one layby shown on Hereford Street for Building 1 and Building 2 has a lorry space indicated.
+There is one layby shown on Hereford Street for Building 1 and Building 2 has access space indicated particularly for disabled drivers to park.
 It is important that parking on Dalby Avenue does not contribute to traffic congestion on this busy road.